 Golf enthusiasts will know of Pals golf course which is one of the best in Spain and hosts a number of international competitions.

-Places to visit near Pals
+Where to visit near Pals?

 The upmarket resorts of Llafranc and Tamarui are a little further south on the coast as is the lovely seaside village of Calella de Palafrugell.